Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Affectionate, sensitive, silly

-The Cairnoodle is a small dog that has a longer potential lifespan than most other Poodle mixes, sometimes living up to 16 years (or longer!).
+The Cairnoodle is a small dog with a longer lifespan than most other Poodle mixes, sometimes up to 16 years (or longer!).
 They can be somewhat needy dogs that don’t like to be left alone for long, making them a good pick for retirees and people who work from home.
-They are affectionate dogs and they tend to be very good with children.
-However, due to their small size, it’s important that children are gentle and respectful of the dog’s boundaries.
-They require regular brushing and may need grooming, but they tend to be low shedders.

 28. Springerdoodle (Springer Spaniel x Poodle)